-After Pentagon Ends Contract, Top-Secret Scientists' Group Vows To Carry On
+After Pentagon Ends Contract, Top-Secret Scientists Group Vows To Carry On

 A secretive group of scientists who advise the U.S. government on everything from spy satellites to nuclear weapons is scrambling to find a sponsor after the Defense Department abruptly ended its contract late last month.

 The group, known as the Jasons, will run out of money at the end of April.
-The Pentagon says that the group's advice is no longer needed, but independent experts say it has never been more relevant and they worry the department is throwing away a valuable resource.
+The Pentagon says that the group's advice is no longer needed, but independent experts say it has never been more relevant and worry the department is throwing away a valuable resource.

 Russell Hemley, the head of the Jasons, says that other government agencies still want advice and that the Jasons are determined to give it.

 Late Thursday, it appeared that another government agency might be willing to take on the group.
 The Department of Energy's National Nuclear Security Administration posted a solicitation saying it intends to take over the contract for the group.
-That could happen in a matter of months, and it is unclear how the Mitre Corporation, which manages the Jasons, would fund the group in the interim.
+That could happen in a matter of months, and it is unclear how the Mitre Corp., which manages the Jasons, would fund the group in the interim.

-The Jasons comprise about 60 members.
+The Jasons group comprises about 60 members.
 By day, they're normal academics, working at colleges and universities and in private industry.
 But each summer, they come together to study tough problems for the military, intelligence agencies and other parts of the government.

-The group's name, like the group itself, is shrouded in mystery, though it's believed to be a reference to the mythical Argonauts looking for the Golden Fleece.
+The group's name, like the group itself, is shrouded in mystery, though it's believed to be a reference to Jason, the Greek mythological prince who leads the Argonauts in looking for the Golden Fleece.

 "The idea that they're going to cut back on the kind of advice that the Jasons provide is not good for the Department of Defense," says Steven Aftergood of the Federation of American Scientists, an independent watchdog group.
 "It's not good for the nation."

 "We're very independent, we have this diversity of talent and we often come up with very different, very original perspectives and solutions to problems," says Hemley, a physicist and chemist at the University of Illinois at Chicago.
-Hemley is one of the few members who publicly identifies himself as part of the group.
+Hemley is one of the few members who publicly identify themselves as part of the group.
 He says the Jasons are unlike anything else out there — academics at the top of their individual fields, with security clearances that let them work on any problem.

 The group's origins go back to the early days of the Cold War.